mjromper/qmi-qs-seed/README.md

     - **sense** - if exists it will install Qlik Sense with specified configuration.

 - Edit shared persistence configuration file *./files/sp-config.xml* with the hostname of your scenario.

+- Modify markdown README.md file to describe your scenario in detail.
+This file is the information page for the users of your scenaio, include details such: itent, description, software intalled, URLs, users, support information, etc.